 Another fantastic Culebra beach awaits near the southernmost tip of the island at Playa Punta Soldado, where a sweep of golden sand fronts a semi-protected bay lapped by clear waters.
 Be sure to bring a mask and fins: There’s excellent snorkeling just offshore from the leftmost end of the beach.

 With its lush hillside setting strung with hammocks and villas overlooking Fulladoza Bay, Club Seabourne makes for a quiet boutique hotel stay a 10-minute drive from Playa Punta Soldado.
-Several companies in Culebra Pueblo (Dewey) rent golf carts or jeeps to make it easy to get around and explore.
+Several companies in Culebra Pueblo (Dewey) rent golf carts or Jeeps to make it easy to get around and explore.

 You reach Playa Escondida, in the northeastern corner of Puerto Rico, via an easy 25-minute hike through a forest of tangled mangroves from the western end of Fajardo’s far busier Seven Seas Beach.
 Along the way, you may wonder whose domain you’re in, with large holes tunneled by land crabs littering the sandy path.
 Once you emerge at the secluded setting of Playa Escondida, chances are you’ll have the beach to yourself or be sharing it with only a few others.
-The seas can be dangerous to swim in when rough.
-As long as things are calm, wade in and enjoy the solitude.